DRI MODEL 2015

 - Mass flow controllers interfaced with the computer system provide precise control of all reagent gases.

 - LabVIEW-based software provides enhanced user interface and instrument control.

 - Completely re-designed engineering provides improved access for maintenance and service.

-Thermal/optical carbon analysis is based on the progressive decomposition of OC and EC fractions at increasing temperatures and in inert or oxidizing atmospheres.
+Thermal/optical carbon analysis is based on the progressive decomposition of OC and EC fractions at increasing temperatures and inert or oxidizing atmospheres.
 A small punch from a sample collected on a quartz-fiber filter is heated in programmed temperature steps.
-Organic compounds are released in a non-oxidizing helium atmosphere at temperatures up to 580 °C, while ‘elemental’ carbon is combusted in an oxidizing atmosphere consisting of helium with oxygen at temperatures up to 840 °C. All of the carbon released from the sample is converted to carbon dioxide (CO2) by a heated manganese dioxide catalyst oven, and the CO2 is quantified by an NDIR detector.
-Seven modulated diode lasers operating at wavelengths from 405 to 980 nm measure the reflectance from, and transmittance through, the sample on the filter.
+Organic compounds are released in a non-oxidizing helium atmosphere at temperatures up to 580 °C. In comparison, ‘elemental’ carbon is combusted in an oxidizing atmosphere consisting of helium with oxygen at temperatures up to 840 °C. The carbon released from the sample is converted to carbon dioxide (CO2) by a heated manganese dioxide catalyst oven, and an NDIR detector quantifies the CO2.
+Seven modulated diode lasers operating at wavelengths from 405 to 980 nm measure the reflectance from and transmittance through the sample on the filter.